hozuki/gfan/README.md

 the Data Mining course.
 However, [more complicated situations](https://zhuanlan.zhihu.com/p/22973727) still need human reviewing.

-Still, the translations can be corrected by re-uploading, though this procedure takes long time and its result is uncertain.
+The translations can be corrected by re-uploading, though this procedure takes long time and its result is uncertain.
-Some translations were poor (mostly machine translated) before, but they are replaced by new ones so the original text is lost in the history.
+Some translations were poor (mostly machine translated) before, but they are replaced by new ones so the original texts are lost in the history.
 For example, you can still read comments complaining translation performed by machine, like [this one](http://music.163.com/#/song?id=718438) (current version of translation is correct).

 ### So... how can I help?